Government Funeral Assistance Canada: All Programs Explained

 The Memorial Grant does not provide income replacement but can help beneficiaries with end-of-life expenses in the aftermath of a tragic line-of-duty death.

-Veterans Affairs Canada Funeral and Burial Program
+Veterans Affairs Canada – Funeral and Burial Program

-The Last Post Fund, through its partnership with Veterans Affairs Canada, delivers the Funeral and Burial Program.
 Benefits may cover service fees, caskets, burial plots and grave markers.
 There are also benefits to assist with the cost of transporting remains.

 Eligible survivors must apply within one year of the Veteran’s date of death.

-Indigenous Services Canada Estate Services
+Indigenous Services Canada – Estate Services for First Nations

 For First Nations people residing on reserve, Indigenous Services Canada provides a funeral benefit to cover basic costs like cremation services, caskets and burial plots.